fedorakittyy/SecuredPDFBomb/README.md

+# pretty sure this is patched, unsure but yeah

 developed by Fedoralovesu and Waterwolf5918 this was made 3 months ago and purely adandoned, as its so much and annoying to deal with most was made via Waterwolf5918 and some by our favorite, ChatGPT.